inoobs/debtify/README.md

 If one of the questions answer is "yes", than you need Deptify.
 Deptify helps you organize your payouts.
 Deptify helps you easily setup your payments for different accounts.
-With Deptify you can add easily add new payments even if it a one-time or regular payment.
+With Deptify you can easily add new payments even if it a one-time or regular payment.
 Deptify sends you notification for the next payment via Gmail or other developed microservice.
 On Deptify you can see all of your payments in one page.